-At paralympics are the second largest event in the world, and is an example of overcoming, competition and emotion.
-Hundreds of athletes represent Brazil every year, in 20 Paralympic sports.
+The Paralympics are the second largest event in the world, and they are an example of overcoming challenges, competition, and emotion.
+Hundreds of athletes represent Brazil every year, in 20 para-sports.

-Known as the Paralympic Games, this is a multi-sport event that takes place shortly after the Olympics, hosted in the same location, normally adapted with facilities such as building automation.
+Known as the Paralympic Games, this is a multi-sport event that takes place right after the Olympics, held in the same location, usually adapted with facilities such as automação predial.

 In 2020, due to the coronavirus pandemic, the games had to be postponed, and that's why they are happening from August 24 to September 5, 2021.

-This is the first time in history that these events have taken place outside the Olympic cycle, in an odd-numbered year.
-The city chosen as headquarters was Tokyo, in Japan.
-This choice took place in 2013.
+This is the first time in history that these events happen outside of the Olympic cycle, in an odd year.
+The city chosen as the host was Tóquio, in 日本.
+This choice happened in 2013.

 The CPB (Brazilian Paralympic Committee) is one of the most prepared, and is aiming for a position among the top 10 countries in the medal table.

-Of all 22 modalities that make up the event, Brazilian athletes will compete in 20.
-Therefore, many athletes end up needing a home automation system to be able to dedicate themselves exclusively to the practice of the sport.
+Of all the 22 modalities that make up the event, Brazilian athletes will compete in 20.
+Therefore, many athletes end up needing a residential automation system to be able to dedicate themselves exclusively to the practice of the sport.

 In addition, the president of the CPB, Mizael Conrado, estimates that the country will win between 60 and 75 medals in this edition, reaching the mark of 100 Paralympic medals.